ascagnel/mythPlex/README.md

 mythPlex can re-encode MythTV recordings to save space and play them back across more devices without requiring Plex to transcode on each playback.

-To enable transcoding, set "transcode\_enabled" to 'True' in config.py.
+To enable transcoding, set "transcode\_enabled" under \[Encoder\] to 'True' in config.py.

-If your recordings tend to be deinterlaced, setting "transcode\_deinterlace" will resolve this using avconv's built-in "yadif" filter.
+If your recordings tend to be deinterlaced, setting "deinterlace" under \[Encoder\] will resolve this using avconv's built-in "yadif" filter.

-To set a different audio or video codec, you can do so from the "transcode\_audicodec" and "transcode\_videocodec" variables.
+To set a different audio or video codec, you can do so from the "audicodec" and "videocodec" variables under \[Encoder\].
 By default, the original audio stream will be copied, and the video will be transcoded into H264.

 Quality Presets
 ---------------

-If you would like higher or lower quality, you can change the "transcode\_preset".
+If you would like higher or lower quality, you can change the "preset" under \[Encoder\].
 Valid values are as follows (from the [libav wiki](https://wiki.libav.org/Encoding/h264#Preset_and_Tune)):

 * ultrafast
 * superfast